refuel-ai/autolabel/docs/guide/llms/llms.md

     }
 }
 ```
-`refuel` hosted LLMs support all the parameters that can be passed as a part of [GenerationConfig](https://huggingface.co/docs/transformers/main_classes/text_generation#transformers.GenerationConfig) while calling generate functions of Huggingface LLMs.
+`refuel` hosted LLMs support all the parameters that can be passed as a part of [GenerationConfig](https://huggingface.co/docs/transformers/main_classes/text_generation#transformers.GenerationConfig) while calling generate functions of Hugging Face LLMs.

 ## Google PaLM
 To use models from [Google](https://developers.generativeai.google/products/palm), you can set the `provider` to `google` when creating a labeling configuration.
 The specific model that will be queried can be specified using the `name` key.
 Autolabel currently supports the following models from Google: